mxber2022/EncodeHack_Paris/README.md

+# DApp for Token Transfer and NFT Minting with Biconomy

-Welcome to my DApp (Decentralized Application)!
+Welcome to my DApp 1Click (Decentralized Application)!
 This project is a simple DApp that allows users to send Ether and mint NFTs (Non-Fungible Tokens) using Biconomy's one-click batch and gasless transaction feature.
 Additionally, I have integrated Circle cross-chain bridge to enable token bridging from one chain to another using Biconomy's batch transaction.
 With just one click, users can bridge USDC tokens from one chain to another.

 NFT contract address: 0x60155DF180066aD68ee39D64B5AeBF1440971Ccf